At some point my life took a turn, so we’re switching gears. I became a car guy.

 This is technically my wife’s first car.
-After selling my Honda this became my third car, which has been my daily vehicle for the past 8 years.
+After selling my Honda this became my third car, which has been my daily vehicle for the past ten years.
 She remembers when this was a shiny new mustang, but I remember it as a rust bucket.
 If I complained about driving qualities, she would blame my expectations.
 When something would break, my driving was to blame and not the age of things.
 After four years of frustration I planned to buy a new vehicle and asked her, do you want me to drive Blue into the ocean or off a cliff?
 She responded with, “I will always have that car!
 If you get rid of it I will divorce you!”
 I then rephrased the question to, mountains or ocean?

-At this point I had no mechanical skills to speak of.
+At this time I had no mechanical skills to speak of.
 My father once showed me a spark plug, but I have no memory of ever working on a car with him.
 What led me to becoming a car guy were three things.
 First, I wanted a practical skill.
 Second, I began working at a company where some of the employees were into buying/modifying/selling vehicles.
-Third, I came across Chris Fix’s YouTube channel right before he bought the DriftStang (Here).
+Third, I came across Chris Fix’s YouTube channel right before he bought the DriftStang.
 There were times, such as with the intake manifold, where differences between our cars (his is a GT, mine is a base) were obvious, but for the most part I was able to easily repeat what he did.
-Yet, I still had limited knowledge, limited tools, limited funds, and an aging car often testing my limits.
+Yet, I still had limited knowledge, limited tools, limited funds, and an aging car that was often testing my limits.

 The more I worked on Blue, the more I understood my complaints.
 For example, the acceleration was poor so I changed the spark plugs and discovered how corroded and wide the gaps had become.
 Replacing the water pump explained the overheating engine and rust in the coolant reservoir.
 The odometer gear was missing teeth, that’s why I don’t know the mileage.
 The brake fluid was black, it’s supposed to be clear, that’s why I have horrible braking distance.
 The power steering fluid was black, it’s supposed to be a bright red.